kaltura-vpaas/meetabout/readme.md

 ### Setting Up a Meeting: Beneath the Hood

-A Kaltura virtual meeting room is created and joined through a series of API calls, which are described in detail in the [integration guide](https://github.com/kaltura-vpaas/virtual-meeting-rooms).
-The [Virtual Room Manager App](https://github.com/kaltura-vpaas/liveroom_manager) is another helpful tool to understand it's usage.
+A Kaltura virtual meeting room is created and joined through a series of API calls, described in detail in the [integration guide](https://github.com/kaltura-vpaas/virtual-meeting-rooms).
+The [Virtual Room Manager App](https://github.com/kaltura-vpaas/liveroom_manager) is another helpful tool to understand its usage.

 Now, let's walk through the Meetings API, as it relates to *Meetabout*.